Contributor: Staff member at Timberline Knolls Residential Treatment Center

 The Connection Between High-Achievement and Addiction

-There is an undeniable connection between high-achieving individuals and addictive behaviors.
+There is an undeniable connection between high-achieving executive women and addiction.

 In fact, recent research from Arizona State University found that children that attend high-achieving schools had substantial elevations when it came to drinking to intoxication and “using marijuana and stimulants such as Adderall, cocaine, and club drugs such as ecstasy .”